Maxwell2022/TumblrOAuth/README.md

-This API is based on https://github.com/kertz/twitteroauth I've forked it to add composer support
+This API is based on https://github.com/kertz/twitteroauth I've forked to add composer support
+Initial modification has been done by Lucas

 TumblrOAuth
 ------------